geovanereis/website-gsreistecnologia/replit.md

-# TechSolutions - Brazilian IT Services Landing Page
+# G S Reis Tecnologia - Brazilian IT Services Landing Page

 ## Overview

-This is a professional landing page for a Brazilian IT services company called "TechSolutions" that provides computer infrastructure, electrical installations, computer maintenance, and system development services to small and medium businesses.
+This is a professional landing page for a Brazilian IT services company called "G S Reis Tecnologia" that provides computer infrastructure, electrical installations, computer maintenance, and system development services to small and medium businesses.
 The application is built as a full-stack web solution with a React frontend, Express backend, and PostgreSQL database for handling quote requests.

 ## User Preferences